Toby-Sanders-101/Callywith_College_Raspberry_Pi_Competition_2024/README.md

 ## Evaluation
-Overall, we would say that the project went fairly well - we created a functional, reliable piece of software that could greatly improve the health of its users.
-With that being said, we did not manage to create every aspect of the originally proposed solution: we had hoped to add an AI element, for example using a Neural Network to more accurately calculate how healthy the user is, or using a ChatBot to answer outstanding questions regarding how to improve the users' health.
-The reason we could achieve these higher goals is that the other aspects (predominantly the use of the MAX30102 sensor) took significantly longer than predicted.
+Overall, we would say that the project went well - we created a functional, reliable piece of software that could greatly improve the health of its users.
+With that being said, we did not manage to create every aspect of the originally proposed solution: we had hoped to add a Neural Network to more accurately calculate how healthy the user is.
+The reason we could achieve these higher goals is that the other aspects (predominantly the use of the MAX30102 sensor) took significantly longer than predicted to create.

 Problems we encountered includes:
 + The barometer that we were going to use for more accurate temperature measurements failed to connect to the I2C network and despite a hours of research, testing and debugging, we had to concede